pgilad/dotfiles/README.md

 - Bundles files (bundled using `NeoBundle`) is `bundles.vim`.
 - Update bundles using `NeoBundleUpdate`.
 - Custom snippets are in the directory `mysnippets` and are auto-loaded according to filetype.
-I aim my vimrc to be as OO as possible.
-Have you ever seen a *_vimrc* like this:

 ```vim
 "@author Gilad Peleg